Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Management-Layer/4-additional-resources.md

 # Additional Resources

-The information below may be used for reference purposes while building your solution.
+The information below may be used for reference purposes while building your **Management Layer** solution.

 !!! note "Use As Needed"